devroy10/devroy10/README.md

 - I’m particularly interested in building AI native products and products that make everyday tasks muh easier.

-- Got a solid idea?, shoot me a DM.
+- Got a solid idea? shoot me a DM.

 - You can reach me through my social media handles in my bio.